debops/debops/docs/ansible/roles/debops.postfix/defaults-detailed.rst

   dictionary value is the option value.
 Values can be either strings or YAML lists.
 See the manpage of specific lookup tables for the supported options.

+``connection``
+  Optional.
+An YAML dictionary which uses the same syntax as the ``config`` parameter.
+The ``connection`` parameter can be used to define connection details for a particular database in a separate YAML dictionary, which then can be referenced in multiple lookup tables at once with different query configuration.
+See the examples below for an example usage.

 ``options``
   Optional.
 An YAML list with lookup table entries.
 Each entry is a YAML dictionary.
 If the dictionary has a ``name`` key, it will be interpreted as